Step 1 in building your sales script for insurance is going to be to identify the value that your products offer or deliver.

 Value is the benefit that your product provides the buyer.
 To look at an example, if you are trying to sell a prospect flood coverage.
 The technical value of this product may be that it provides coverage of flood damage up to $100,000.

 The business value that this product provides is decreasing the risk of having to spend a lot of money out of pocket if there are some adverse weather conditions in the future.
 You could go one step further to say that the personal value offered is that this could help to decrease stress and uncertainty, helping someone to “sleep better at night”.

 Use Your Value in Your Introduction

-Having the value your products offer in your insurance pitch helps in a few very key ways.
+Having the value your products offer in your sales script for insurance helps in a few very key ways.
 First, it is a great thing to put at the core of your introduction.

 Whether you are cold calling or talking to someone in person at a networking event, instead of introducing yourself by saying you sell insurance, begin your insurance pitch by saying the value that you offer:

-I help homeowners to decrease the risk of having to spend money to repair their home when there are extreme weather conditions.
+I help homeowners to decrease the risk of having to spend money to repair their homes when there are extreme weather conditions.

 Does that statement make prospects grab for a pen to sign the dotted line? – Of course not.
 But it is a better way to introduce yourself in an insurance pitch than saying something about being an insurance sales agent.

 Use Your Value in an Email